 - Obtain domain name which is Australian

-4. Goods & Service Tax (GST)
+- Goods & Service Tax (GST)

-5. Pay As You Go (PAYG)
+2. Pay as You Go (PAYG)

 If you are an employer, then it is your responsibility to withhold the tax from all the payments you are going to make.
 If you are starting a business, then you must have to register with ATO as an employer.
 ATO is also applicable to the payments you are going to make to businesses other than yours.

-6. Payroll Tax
+3. Payroll Tax

-This is a tax that applies on the wages you are paying to your employees.
+This is a tax that applies to the wages you are paying to your employees.
 It is generally calculated on the total amount of payments you are paying your employees per month.
 This tax obligation applies to only certain kinds of businesses.

-7. Fringe Benefits Tax (FBT)
+4. Fringe Benefits Tax (FBT)

 Every business owner provides certain kinds of benefits to its best employees.
 These are considered as bonuses.
 This non-income related bonuses might include low interest loan, paying private expenses, car parking or simply a car.
 It is a common reimbursement usually given by companies to win their employees.

-8. Fuel Tax Credits
+5. Fuel Tax Credits (FTC)